A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions

 \subsection{XAI and Federated Learning}

-Distributed edge computing with federated learning is a heavily research area in the B5G era.
-The application of XAI in the federated learning techniques can be useful in the context of B5G security for several reasons.
-FL's critical applicatoins in areas such as automated vehicle networking \cite{renda2022federated}, edge communication \cite{lim2020federated} (Section \ref{sec:edgenetworks}) is one of the main reasons.
-But FL's threat landscape could expand due to the high connectivity of heterogeneous devices.
-Although FL provides higher privacy, detecting the malicious agents among them can be tidious without a transparent technique.
-Thus explainable systems will ensure the accountability of FL in future.
+Distributed edge computing with federated learning is a prominent field of study in the B5G era, as Wan et al. (2022) highlighted in their work on privacy concerns \cite{wan2022privacy}.
+The use of Explainable Artificial Intelligence (XAI) within the framework of federated learning approaches has potential benefits in the realm of security for Beyond 5G (B5G) networks, owing to many factors.
+FL's critical applications in areas such as automated vehicle networking \cite{renda2022federated} and edge communication \cite{lim2020federated} (Section \ref{sec:edgenetworks}) are one of the main reasons.
+However, FL's threat landscape could expand due to the high connectivity of heterogeneous devices.
+Although FL provides higher privacy, detecting malicious agents among them can be tedious without a transparent technique.
+Thus, explainable systems will ensure the accountability of FL in the future.

 Aggregation modules are predominantly a cloud/edge-based approach, which relies on the deployed environment.
 If the FL algorithm is deployed inside a \gls{TEE} the aggregator, the aggregator can be assumed to be secure.
-The threat vectors can originate from the clients and respective communication channels in the different attacks such as poisoning.
+The threat vectors can originate from the clients and respective communication channels in different attacks, such as poisoning.
 However, if the execution environment is untrusted, FL can be exposed to attacks in the aggregator and the clients.
 That would be rather severe in damage.
 Premonition and quick isolation of malicious actors in FL is possible with attribution/sample-level explanations.
-For example, poisoned data of a health monitoring device can be identified with the feature based XAI methods.
+For example, poisoned data from a health monitoring device can be identified using feature-based XAI methods.
 Explorative data analysis could also help to recognize out-of-distribution data points.
 It can be helpful to trace down the malicious clients in the network and take suitable actions.
-If the aggregator is in an untrusted environment, there should be monitoring systems with XAI methods to track any changes in the aggregator.
+If the aggregator is in an untrusted environment, monitoring systems with XAI methods should be used to track any changes in the aggregator.
 SHAP is a promising technique for observing the overall shift of the model through feature importance values.
 It is a viable detection mechanism against evasion attacks in ML models \cite{fidel2020explainability}.
 In the B5G era, this attack is highly probable and can be used to detrimental effect.